aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 all you need on your end is a machine with WebSockets, a browser and a terminal.

-A caveat: since these development environments are essentially pods deployed within a Kubernetes cluster, using Docker within the pods themselves is not feasible or recommended.
-We will explore alternatives later on for building Docker images outside of your local machine's context.

 ### VSCode

 The VSCode service to be created will be using a Docker image.
 You